 If you have to leave earlier than stated in your lease contract, you will be responsible to find a new tenant, which means advertising the apartment and organizing viewings.

-Start with your lease contract.
-The most important document you will need to prepare as a first step is a written notice signed by all tenants mentioned in the lease contract.
+Start with the cancelation of your lease contract.
+The most important document you will need to prepare as a first step is a written notice signed by all tenants in your lease mentioned in your lease contract.
 This notice needs to be sent to your landlord by registered post and in due time, as per your lease contract.

 Cancel all other contracts for services based on the info included in the contracts, as each supplier might have different notice periods and also different ways in which you can deregister.